ThapanapongRukkanchanunt/csgame/_events/2026-01-08-reading-group.md

 **Topic:** A practical discussion of RL baselines and evaluation in games.

 **Agenda**
-- 10 min: intro + setup
+- 10 min: introduction
-- 30 min: paper discussion
+- 30 min: group direction discussion
-- 30 min: implementation notes
 - 20 min: open Q&A